khulnasoft-lab/clix.py/docs/tutorial/commands/index.md

 Have that in mind so you don't get confused.

-Here I'll use **CLI application** or **program** to refer to the program you are building in Python with Typer, and **command** to refer to one of these "subcommands" of your program.
+Here I'll use **CLI application** or **program** to refer to the program you are building in Python with Clix, and **command** to refer to one of these "subcommands" of your program.

 ## Explicit application

-Before creating CLI applications with multiple commands/subcommands we need to understand how to create an explicit `typer.Typer()` application.
+Before creating CLI applications with multiple commands/subcommands we need to understand how to create an explicit `clix.Clix()` application.

-In the *CLI options* and *CLI argument* tutorials you have seen how to create a single function and then pass that function to `typer.run()`.
+In the *CLI options* and *CLI argument* tutorials you have seen how to create a single function and then pass that function to `clix.run()`.

 For example: